microsoft/DNS-Challenge/README.md

-# IEEE ICASSP 2021 Deep Noise Suppression (DNS) Challenge
+# INTERSPEECH 2021: 3rd Deep Noise Suppression (DNS) Challenge

-This repository contains the datasets and scripts required for the DNS challenge.
+This repository contains the datasets and scripts required for the 3rd DNS challenge.
 For more details about the challenge, please visit https://www.microsoft.com/en-us/research/dns-challenge/home.
 For more details on the testing framework, please visit [P.808](https://github.com/microsoft/P.808).

 ## Repo details:
 * The **datasets** directory contains the clean speech, noise and room impulse responses for creating training data.
 It also contains the test set that participants can use during the development stages.
+We have fullband (48kHz) and wideband (16kHz) training data and testset.

 * The **NSNet2-baseline** directory contains the inference scripts and the ONNX model for the baseline Speech Enhancement method.
 * **noisyspeech_synthesizer_singleprocess.py** - is used to synthesize noisy-clean speech pairs for training purposes.
 * **noisyspeech_synthesizer.cfg** - is the configuration file used to synthesize the data.
 Users are required to accurately specify different parameters and provide the right paths to the datasets required to synthesize noisy speech.